An internal board has demanded an immediate investigation.

 The tests, which were carried out by the Lovelace Respiratory Research Institute in New Mexico, saw monkeys kept in airtight chambers and forced to inhale fumes from a diesel-engined Beetle to try and find evidence to defend the quality of diesel fumes and refute a ruling by the WHO that the fumes are carcinogenic.
 The tests were commissioned by the European Research Group on Environment and Health in the Transport Sector (EUGT).

 'I will do everything possible to ensure that this matter is investigated in detail,' said Volkswagen supervisory board chairman Hans Dieter Pötsch.
 'Whoever is responsible for this must of course be held accountable.'

-The EUGT was funded by Volkswagen, BMW, and Mercedes owner Daimler, and all three have since denounced the tests – the EUGT was already disbanded in 2017 over controversy about its methods – and Volkswagen has even gone so far as to publically declare that it will never test with animals again.
+The EUGT was funded by Volkswagen, BMW, and Mercedes owner Daimler, and all three have since denounced the tests – the EUGT was already disbanded in 2017 over controversy about its methods – and Volkswagen has even gone so far as to publicly declare that it will never test with animals again.